The awslogs logging driver sends container logs to

 You must provide AWS credentials to the Docker daemon to use the awslogs

 logging driver.
-You can provide these credentials with the AWS_ACCESS_KEY_ID
+You can provide these credentials with the AWS_ACCESS_KEY_ID,

-environment variables, the
+AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN environment variables, the

-default AWS shared credentials file (~/.aws/credentials
+default AWS shared credentials file (~/.aws/credentials of the root user), or

 (if you are running the Docker daemon on an Amazon EC2 instance) the Amazon EC2